Diagnosis Before Prescription

 Investigate

-The goal is to understand the system as it actually operates, such as mapping the full buyer journey, reviewing positioning across channels, and pulling data before forming any opinions about what it means.
-When I run this stage with an AI agent, competitive data, content gaps, and pattern analysis are ready before the first stakeholder conversation ends.
+I map the system as it actually operates, not as it was designed.
+AI handles competitive data, content gaps, and pattern analysis before the first stakeholder conversation ends.

 Decide